Big Deer Pond

 Big Deer Pond in Hamilton County, New York is located approximately 1.5 west of Lows Lake in the Five Ponds Wilderness Area and the Adirondacks "Bob Marshall Wilderness" area (there is another in Montana).
 It serves as a 1/2 mile water-portage between Lows Lake and the upper Oswegatchie River.
 The portage is a total of 3.5 miles through blowdown of virgin timber.
 Big Deer Pond is noted for being a large shallow pond with numerous bog plant life.
 It was initially named Lost Pond by surveyor Verplanck Colvin before being rediscovered by conservationist Bob Marshall (wilderness activist) after the turn of the 20th century.

 Philo Scott

 Big Deer Pond was the home of Philo Scott, 1841–1911; Adirondack Mountains Region (N.Y.)
 History 19th century "The Hermit" of Big Deer Pond (or Lost Pond) near Cranberry Lake.
 Scott was a boyhood neighbor and lifelong friend of J. Henry Rushton (canoe designer) and Reuben Wood (professional fly-dresser).
 Scott was a legendary Adirondack guide, trapper and the model for the title character in Irving Bacheller novel, Silas Strong, Emperor of the Woods (1906).
-Bachellor also dedicated the poem, Him and Me, to Scott.
+Bacheller also dedicated the poem, Him and Me, to Scott.